Climate Change in Australia

 Fig.4.
 Observed daily rainfall time-series (top left) 'binned' into quantiles (top middle).
 The quantiles are scaled by the corresponding change ratios (right) and applied to the observations to produce the scaled future time-series (bottom left).

 Fig.5.
 Illustration of the discontinuity in consecutive future time-series datasets.
-Note that the actual time-series datasets overlap more than indicated.
+For the CMIP5 application-ready data the actual time-series datasets overlap more than indicated.
+For the CMIP6 application-ready data the actual time-series datasets do not overlap.